 Giving and receiving gifts and entertainment (G&E) have a role to play in building external business relationships and generating goodwill.
-However, we should never offer or accept gifts and entertainment where doing so might create a feeling of obligation, or give that impression, because this could be perceived as a bribe (see p16).
+However, we should never offer or accept gifts and entertainment where doing so might create a feeling of obligation, or give that impression, because this could be perceived as a bribe $\{\text{see p16}\}$ .

 Whenever you give or receive gifts and/or entertainment, you must follow Diageo's Global Gift and Entertainment Policy.
+You are required to read Diageo India Gifts and Entertainment supplementary material alongside the Global Policy.
 Key points include:

-- always obtain approval from a Diageo internal lawyer before you offer, give or pay for any gifts or entertainment to a 'government official' (see definition on p17) - never offer or accept cash or cash equivalents as a gift under any circumstances - obtain your manager's approval before giving to or accepting from an external party: - > gifts to or from any one entity where the value in a financial year exceeds £100 (or local currency equivalent) in total; - > entertainment that is more than occasional, may not be business-related, or could be regarded as excessive or unreasonable - > exception: You do not need to record, or obtain line manager approval for, G&E if it is received from non-government officials and the gift or entertainment is below £100 (or local currency equivalent) in total.
+- always obtain approval from a Diageo internal lawyer before you offer, give or pay for any gifts or entertainment to a 'government official' (see definition on p17) - never offer or accept cash or cash equivalents as a gift under any circumstances - obtain your manager's approval before giving to or accepting from an external party: y gifts to or from any one entity where the value in a financial year exceeds £100\ - gifts to or from any one entity where the value in a financial year exceeds £100\ (or local currency equivalent) in total; - > entertainment that is more than occasional, may not be business-related, or could be regarded as excessive or unreasonable - exception: You do not need to record, or obtain line manager approval for, G&E if it is received from non-government officials and the gift or entertainment is below £100\ (or local currency equivalent) in total.
 This monetary threshold amount is the same worldwide, by occasion, as well as the cumulative total by entity in a given fiscal.
-This exception does NOT apply to G&E received from government officials (as that term is defined in our G&E Policy) and does NOT apply to G&E given to any external parties. - keep an accurate and complete record of all gifts and entertainment that you offer to, or accept from, external parties in your gifts and entertainment register - never offer or accept gifts, entertainment or hospitality benefits to/from our third party external auditors unless considered acceptable hospitality.
+This exception does NOT apply to G&E received from government officials (as that term is defined in our G&E Policy) and does NOT apply to G&E given to any external parties. - keep an accurate and complete record of all gifts and entertainment that you offer to, or accept from, external parties in your gifts and entertainment register - never offer or accept gifts, entertainment or hospitality benefits to/from our third-party external auditors unless considered acceptable hospitality.

-Or a lower value if specified in your local policy.
+\Or a lower value if specified in your local policy.